 This setting defines the frequency of operation.
 The frequency is adjustable in 10 KHz steps from 87.50 MHz to 108.00 MHz (special versions may have a different range).
 If a number outside the allowed range is entered, it will be brought to the closest range limit.

 Mode

-Press [●] to toggle the mode between STEREO and MONO.
+Press [\bullet] to toggle the mode between STEREO and MONO.
+Stereo is compatible with mono receivers so operating at Stereo will not affect reception from typical mono receivers.